 The allegations are no longer rumors.
 They are written into inspection reports, sworn statements, and federal settlements.
 And they suggest a deeply embedded culture of negligence and abuse — not only at Forest View, but across dozens of psychiatric hospitals owned by Universal Health Services (UHS).

-If you were abused in a Michigan facility like Forest View Hosptial, you want to talk to our lawyers.
-We can help you evaluate all your options—confidentially and at no cost.”
+If you were abused in a Michigan facility like Forest View Hospital, you want to talk to our lawyers.
+We can help you evaluate all your options, confidentially and at no cost.
 Call us at 800-553-8082 or contact us online for a free case evaluation.

 Sexual Abuse Allegations at Forest View Hospital

-One of the most disturbing and well-sourced allegations tied to Forest View involves the sexual assault of patients within its facility.
-A news report by WZZM, a Grand Rapids television station, interviewed a former patient who stated that she had been groped and harassed by another patient during her stay.
-The incident allegedly occurred in a common area where patients congregated, without adequate supervision.
-She described feeling humiliated and terrified — and she said that staff did not take the incident seriously.
+One of the most disturbing and well-documented allegations tied to Forest View involves the sexual assault of patients inside the facility.
+A Grand Rapids television station, WZZM, interviewed a former patient who stated that she had been groped and harassed by another patient during her stay.
+The incident took place in a common area where patients regularly gathered, a space that should have been staffed and safe.
+Instead, supervision was absent.
+The survivor described feeling humiliated and terrified.
+How did the facility respond?
+She said staff dismissed her concerns, treating what happened as an inconvenience rather than an awful violation.

 Regulatory Failures: The State of Michigan Intervenes